Skip to main content

 • AARP provides these resources to help older Americans maintain brain health:

 • Global Council on Brain Health.
 This independent group of about 50 scientists, health professionals, scholars and policy experts works to provide advice about maintaining and improving brain health.
 A core group of about a dozen experts coordinates research and policy reviews in areas such as sleep, social engagement and fitness, and the council issues reports and meets about three times annually.
 The council was created by AARP in collaboration with the British charity Age UK.
-For more information, go to globalcouncilonbrainhealth.org.
+For more information, go to globalcouncilonbrainhealth.org(link is external).

 • Brain Health & Wellness channel.
 A section of the aarp.org website, it features the latest news and research on brain health and conditions.